timoxley/functional-javascript-workshop/exercises/function_call/problem.md

 # Task

-Write a function that allows you to use `Array.prototype.slice` without using `.call` to invoke it.
+Write a function that allows you to use `Array.prototype.slice` without using `slice.call` or `slice.apply` to invoke it.

 Normally you have to use `slice` with `call` or `apply`: